52nd Daytime Emmy Awards: Ceremony information

 In January 2025, NATAS president Adam Sharp revealed that the 52nd Daytime Emmy Awards would change its scheduling from its traditional May/June date to October, switching places with the 46th News and Documentary Emmy Awards to highlight the "timely nature" of news and documentary programming.

 This year, the NATAS strictly enforced a longstanding rule that "in any category where there are fewer than ten (10) submissions, no more than 50% of submitted entries may be nominated".
 This meant that only three daytime dramas qualified to earn nominations: Days of Our Lives, General Hospital, and The Young and the Restless.
-The newest daytime drama, Beyond the Gates, was also disqualified because it premiered on February 24, 2025, after the December 31, 2024, eligibility window deadline.
+The newest daytime drama, Beyond the Gates, was also ineligible due to its February 24, 2025, premiere date, which followed the December 31, 2024, window deadline.